Importance of HIV Testing

 Schedule an Appointment Today!

-Sexually transmitted diseases (STDs) are diseases that are caused by different types viruses and bacteria that stay in the genitals of an infected person.
-This means you can get STDs via sexual intercourse or by putting your hand, mouth or genitals on an infected person.
-Your gynecologist can help determine if you have an STD — especially if you have symptoms like itching, pain, abnormal vaginal discharge or sores.
+Sexually transmitted diseases (STDs) are caused by different types of viral or bacterial infections that germinate and grow in the infected person’s genitals.
+Consequently, you can acquire or pass on STDs through sexual intercourse or by putting your hand, mouth or genitals on an infected person’s semen, vaginal fluid, blood or genitals.
+Your gynecologist can test for STDs through blood samples, urine samples or tissue swabs.
+Common STD symptoms include itching, pain, abnormal or smelly discharge or sores.

-As soon as you’re sexually active, you need to take steps to prevent unwanted pregnancies, especially if you’re not ready to have a baby.
-Your gynecologist will be happy to have a counseling session with you.
-They’ll provide you with a variety of birth control techniques and show you how to use them effectively.
+Once you become sexually active, you should take steps to prevent unwanted pregnancies.
+Your gynecologist will be happy to discuss your options with you.
+They’ll show you various birth control techniques and show you how to use them properly.

 If you notice that your menstrual cycle has suddenly become irregular, if you bleed for a long time, or some months pass without seeing your period, you need to visit your gynecologist immediately.
 Ignoring such symptoms may lead to serious reproductive issues in the future.